containers/podman/docs/source/markdown/podman-push.1.md

 can be used to save images to tarballs and directories using the following
 transports: **dir:**, **docker-archive:**, **docker-daemon:** and **oci-archive:**.

-## imageID
+## Image storage
-Image stored in local container/storage
+Images are pushed from those stored in local image storage.

 ## DESTINATION